 On April 30, 2021, the Company and Walmart Inc. ("Walmart") entered into a Subscription Agreement (the "Subscription Agreement"), in which the Company issued to Walmart warrants to acquire up to an aggregate of 714,022 shares of the Legacy Warehouse Class A Units (the "Warrants" and the Class A Units issuable thereunder, the "Warrant Units"), subject to certain vesting conditions.
 Warrants equivalent to 6.5% of the Company's outstanding and issuable Common Units, or 446,741 units, vested upon the signing of the Subscription Agreement.
 Warrants equivalent to up to 3.5% of the Company's outstanding and issuable Common Units, or 267,281 units, may vest in connection with conditions defined by the terms of the Warrant, as Walmart makes additional expenditures to the Company in connection with the Subscription Agreement.
 Upon vesting, units may be acquired at an exercise price of \$389.03.
-The right to purchase units in connection with the Subscription Agreement expires on April 30, 2031.
-On May 20, 2022, the Company and Walmart entered into the 2nd Amended and Restated Master Automation Agreement ("2nd A&R MAA"), in which the Company issued to Walmart a new warrant to acquire up to an aggregate of 258,972 Legacy Warehouse Class A Units ("May 2022 Warrant"), subject to certain vesting conditions.
+The right to purchase units in connection with the Subscription Agreement ("2nd A&R MAA"), in which the Company issued to Walmart entered into the 2nd Amended and Restated Master Automation Agreement ("2nd A&R MAA"), in which the Company issued to Walmart a new warrant to acquire up to an aggregate of 258,972 Legacy Warehouse Class A Units ("May 2022 Warrant"), subject to certain vesting conditions.
 In connection with the closing of the Business Combination, the May 2022 Warrant was converted into a new warrant to acquire up to an aggregate of 15,870,411 common units of Symbotic Holdings ("June 2022 Warrant" and, the common units of Symbotic Holdings issuable thereunder, the "Warrant Units").
+Warrant Units"

-Warrant Units equivalent to up to 3.6% of the Company's then outstanding and issuable Common Units, or 15,870,411 units, may vest in connection with conditions defined by the terms of the June 2022 Warrant.
+then outstanding and issuable Common Units, or 15,870,411 units, may vest in connection with conditions defined by the terms of the June 2022 Warrant.
 Upon vesting, units may be acquired at an exercise price of \$10.00.
 The right to purchase units in connection with the June 2022 Warrant expires on June 7, 2027.

 The warrant units granted to Walmart are accounted for as equity instruments and measured in accordance with ASC 718, Compensation-Stock Compensation.
 These instruments are classified in the consolidated statements of operations in accordance with ASC 606, Revenue from Contracts with Customers, and ASU 2019-08, Compensation-Stock Compensation (Topic 718) and Revenue from Contracts with Customers (Topic 606) ("ASU 2019-08").
 For awards granted to a customer which are not in exchange for distinct goods or services, the fair value of the awards earned based on service or performance conditions is recorded as a reduction of the transaction price, in accordance with ASC 606.
-To determine the fair value of the warrants in accordance with ASC 718, the Company used pricing models based in part on assumptions for which management is required to use judgment.
+To determine the fair value of the awards, the Company used pricing models based in part on assumptions for which management is required to use judgment.
 Based on the fair value of the awards, the Company determines the amount of warrant expense based on the customer's pro-rata achievement of vesting conditions, which is recorded as a reduction to the transaction price.